Emmotes/ic_spoilers/docs/feats.md

 # Seat Swap Feats

-**Update**: According to Dev Insights (and remember - what they say doesn't always match what they do) - these seat swap feats have been mothballed because they were too `technically complicated` to implement.
+<span style="font-size:1.2em;">ⓘ</span> **Update**: According to Dev Insights (and remember - what they say doesn't always match what they do) - these seat swap feats have been mothballed because they were too `technically complicated` to implement.
 So just be aware that they might never come to fruition.
 Source: [Developer Insights Ep89 07:13-09:00](https://www.youtube.com/watch?v=NwqQh1LKczM&t=433s)

 These icons entered the defines a while ago - and we recently got the first appearance of a feat that uses them.
 Given that - it seems that these will be handed out sparingly to select champions that specifically allow them to move to one specific seat.
 I highly doubt they'll be a free-for-all.